novix-sa/Pyplan/docs/Pyplan Library.md

 ## Functions List
 Pyplan functions are group of functions for interacting with indexes of Pyplan data cubes.
 They are written in Python using Numpy, Pandas and Xarray functions.
 Pyplan library functions are called using the "pp." prefix.
-Function helper is launched pressing Ctrl+Space after writting the "pp." prefix.
+The function helper is launched pressing Ctrl+Space after writting the "pp." prefix.
 Use the arrows to scroll the list.
-![enter image description here](http://img.pyplan.org/Pyplan_library_pp.png)
+![enter image description here](http://img.pyplan.org/Pyplan_library_pp.png) Pyplan functions are grouped i
 ### Selecting Data from Array

 #### pp.sel( dataArray, filterList, compareMode=1, defaultValue=None )